 April: Elections meeting

-You can contact one of the NSSO officers, club advisor Dr. Wei Li, or academic advisor Dr. Jennifer Ekstrom, or visit the NSSO Facebook page, for further information.
+You can contact one of the NSSO officers or academic advisor Dr. Jennifer Ekstrom, or visit the NSSO Facebook page, for further information.

 The Pre-professional Society for Health Careers of Alpha Epsilon Delta is a student organization for all students interested in pursuing health care professions.
 Activities and programs include: medical school tours, social activities, instructions on the professional school application process, MCAT updates and interview techniques.
 Meetings are posted in the pre-professional display at the entrance to the lobby of the Natural Science Building.
 This is an excellent opportunity for nutritional sciences students to interact with other premed students on campus.